bill-c-martin/bill-c-martin.github.io/_posts/blog/2017-02-23-Writing-is-Hard.md

 category: blog
 ---

 I have the hardest time with creative writing.
+Producing a continuous flow of words should be easier than this.

 Even now, I'm tempted to spin that previous sentence in my head over and over, thinking how it could be worded better, or how I could make the point better.